Kay Burley

-Kay Burley (née McGurrin; born 1960) is an English broadcaster.
-She is a presenter on Sky News and hosts Kay Burley, the breakfast slot on the channel.
-She also worked for BBC Local Radio, Tyne Tees Television, and TV-am.
+Kay Elizabeth Burley (née McGurrin; born 17 December 1960) is an English broadcaster.
+She was a presenter on Sky News and hosted the breakfast slot on the channel.
+She has also worked for BBC Local Radio, Tyne Tees Television, and TV-am.

+Over her 36-year career at Sky News, Burley covered some of the biggest domestic and international stories, conducted countless political interviews, and anchored numerous special events.
+Her live coverage of the September 11 attacks on the World Trade Center and the Pentagon earned Sky News a BAFTA award.
+She also covered 12 general elections for Sky News throughout her career, including anchoring the overnight coverage for Keir Starmer's victory in 2024.

+On 5 February 2025 it was announced that Burley was leaving Sky News after 36 years.

 Early life

-Born on 17 December 1960, Burley was brought up in Beech Hill, Wigan, Lancashire, the daughter of Irish immigrant parents who worked in a cardboard-making factory.
+Born on 17 December 1960, Burley was brought up at Beech Hill in Wigan, Lancashire, the daughter of parents who worked in a cardboard-making factory.
 She attended Whitley High School (closed 1990).

 She began her reporting-career at age 17, working for the Wigan Evening Post and Chronicle.